software-students-fall2022/python-package-exercise-project-3-team-2/README.md

 $ thisday music
 ```
-3. Learn about what happened on this day!
+4. Learn about what happened on this day!

 ## Test program
+We have have provided a shell script demonstrating the functionality of our package.

 ## Package functions